up

 The above figure also shows that simple, digital circuits would be able to move images (2D/3D) in space by changing a single interconnect delay.
 For nerve networks, this circuit provides a basic possibility of following an object parametrically to a certain extent or adaptively adapting its change in shape.
 (In the computer, image movements - as on the canvas - are resolved by completely different processes that cannot be compared with nature.)

-11. Permutations for channel reduction
+11. Permutations for Channel Reduction

 (Abstraction for columns of the visual cortex)